 Day 6-7: Suri Plaza & Mars Valley – Lago Chungará - Summit Cerro Guane Guane (5,097 m / 16,720 ft)

 Today after breakfast you head up to one of the Altiplano´s best kept secret, to Suri Plaza.
-After one and a half hour you arrive at the “Mars valley” - so called because of the deep reddish and orange sand and mountains around there.
+After an hour and a half drive you arrive at the “Mars valley” - so called because of the deep reddish and orange sand and mountains around there.
 On this trekking tour you will hike up to an amazing viewpoint on the Cosapilla mountain ridge (5,100 m / 16,730 ft).
 From there you will gain an unforgettable view over the vast Suri Plaza mountains and from a distance you can also see the “Payachatas”, the Twin-Volcanos.
 A very emotional moment which leaves you speechless!
 After this hike you will drive to the picturesque village Parinacota at an elevation of 4,390 m (14,400 ft), well known for the little church.
 Appr. walking time: 2-3 hours, elevation gain of approx. 250 m (820 ft) ascent and descent.

 In the afternoon you will drive through the Lauca National Park, UNESCO biosphere preserve that was founded in 1970.
 Passing the highest volcano-lake on earth – Lago Chungará (4,570 m / 15,000 ft), reflecting the two twin-volcanoes Parinacota (6,342 m / 20,810 ft) and Pomperape (6,282 m / 20,610 ft) magically on its water’s surface.
 A delicious pasta dinner will strengthen you for tomorrows’ climb.
 Overnight: in the Refugio Parinacota in shared bedrooms and shared bathrooms at an elevation of 4,390 m (14,400 ft).
 (B/-/D)